 What would be an effective crucial conversation with these supervisors?

 You’re in a very tough situation.
 I hope you’ll forgive me if I suggest that some of the reason for your predicament could be of your own making.
 I offer that perspective not to create more pain or turmoil for you, but to teach something that I hope is of use to you and other readers.
 If my perspective is unfair, I beg your patience as it may be relevant to others.

 One way people get into your situation is by failing to hold crucial conversations with the previous three direct reports over the course of years.
 When long tenured and loyal employees do good, solid, competent work over the years, they can often fail to move to “great” because their supervisor becomes accustomed to “good enough.”
 And because they work hard a supervisor can feel guilty for riding them too much to help them work better.
 We reward loyalty with our silence about employees’ potential for greater contribution.

 But I would be less than fair if I didn’t acknowledge that there’s another way leaders get into your predicament.
 And that’s through growth.
 In these cases, as the company becomes more complex, someone who filled a job perfectly for years will simply be “outgrown” by their job.
 These are painful situations to respond to as a leader because the individual has done nothing wrong—in fact they’ve been contributing to the growth that they now can’t keep up with.

 Difficult as these situations are, you still have an obligation to do right for the “many” first, and the “one” second.
 In other words, your first commitment must be to your leadership responsibility.
-As a leader you are trusted by the organization to ensure that you make the right decisions for the best interests of the institution.
+As a leader, you are trusted by the organization to ensure that you make the right decisions in the best interests of the institution.
 Having made the right decision, you then need to do right by the individual in how the decision is implemented.

 Here’s how that might look in your current situation: